 Introduction to Asphalt concrete:

-In short, asphalt concrete is a composite material consisting of a grade of aggregate and asphalt used as binder mixed together then molded into layers and compacted, it is also being used as a core for embankment dams.
+In short, asphalt concrete is a composite material and asphalt used as binder mixed together then molded into layers and compacted.

 It is also called special concrete consisting of a mixture of graded concrete and hot asphalt to be applied and spread.